TcMenu/TaskManagerIO/README.md

   }
 ```

+From 1.2.1 onwards reentrant locking has been added, if you have a shared resource that you need to lock around, you can do this in tasks.
+See the reentrantLocking example for more details.

 As of V1.1 - Arduino Only - If you want to use the legacy interrupt marshalling support instead of building an event you must additionally include the following:

 	#include <BasicInterruptAbstraction.h>